-HYIP Monitor - #1 With NO Referral Links!
-HYIP Monitor - That Works for You, Not Against You!
+HYIP Monitor With NO Referral Links!
+We Work for You, Not Against You!

 We're not here to tell you where to invest your money.
 We have personally invested in all the hyip programs.
-We don't accept any Promo offers, Special monitoring plans, Monitor Deposit Bonuses and so on.
+We don't accept any `Promo offers`, `Special monitoring plans`, `Deposit Bonuses` and so on.

-We do NOT collect Referral commission, We do not OWN or ENDORSE any Programs listed here.
+We do NOT collect Referral commission, We do not OWN or ENDORSE any program listed here.
 Our HYIP Rating is decided by us, and may NOT be Disputed.

 A High Yield Investment Program, or HYIP, is a type of pyramid scheme normally offered via the Internet.
 HYIPs typically accept deposits as low as $1 while promising astoundingly high returns..

 Online HYIP schemes rarely last for the long term.
 Overwhelming number of cases suggest that HYIPs are Ponzi schemes, in which new investors provide the cash to pay a profit to existing investors, which they typically then withdraw.
 This approach allows the scam to continue as long as new investors are found and/or old investors leave their money in the scheme, known as compounding (because even higher profits are promised).

 The introduction of e-currencies has made it possible for HYIPs to operate on the internet and cross international boundaries, and to accept large numbers of small investments.
 HYIPs usually accept deposits by either e-currency or use specialist third party payment processors like

 Credit card ,

 ATM card ,